-- 6.2.1 Oversight monitors the traditional providers of payment products, newcomers, and emerging developments and trends in the area of payment products, particularly developments such as mobile banking and electronic money.
-It is conducted according to international standards, and is approached from both a macro and a micro perspective. - 6.2.1.1 Macro oversight encompasses the monitoring, assessment and evaluation of the payment system at a high level against international best practices, principles and guidelines.
-This may be followed by the issuance of guidance and directives in order to reduce payment risks and abuse. - 6.2.1.2 Micro oversight encompasses the monitoring, assessment, evaluation and regulation of individual institutions and is critical when assessing liquidity practice behaviours of participants. - 6.2.2 Through the analysis of PCSS data and information, the NPSD identifies weaknesses and the required remedial action needed across the various aspects, including legal, operational, financial and technological.
+- 6.2.1 Oversight monitors the traditional providers of payment products, newcomers, and emerging developments and trends in payment products, particularly developments such as mobile banking and electronic money.
+It is conducted according to international standards and is approached from both a macro and a micro perspective. - 6.2.1.1 Macro oversight encompasses the monitoring, assessment and evaluation of the payment system at a high level against international best practices, principles and guidelines.
+This may be followed by the issuance of guidance notes and directives to reduce payment risks and abuse. - 6.2.1.2 Micro oversight encompasses the monitoring, assessment, evaluation and regulation of individual institutions and is critical when assessing liquidity practice behaviours of participants. - 6.2.2 Through the analysis of PCSS data and information, the NPSD identifies weaknesses and the required remedial action needed across the various areas, including legal, operational, financial and technological aspects.